 Shipman Library offers extensive resources and information to support student and faculty research.
-The library has computer labs, study rooms, conference rooms, and is overseen by two professional librarians.
-Librarians and resources are available in-person and online and the library is open during regular business hours and also on nights and weekends, offering extended hours during peak times such as the final exam period.
-Resources include the "Ask a Librarian" chat feature, numerous journal databases, inter-library loan, and a mobile application for IPhone and Android devices to expand student access.
+The library has computer labs, study rooms, and conference rooms and is overseen by two professional librarians.
+Librarians and resources are available in-person and online, and the library is open during regular business hours and also on nights and weekends, offering extended hours during peak times such as the final exam period.
+Resources include the "Ask a Librarian" chat feature, numerous journal databases, inter-library loans, and a mobile application for IPhone and Android devices to expand student access.

-The Kleinsmith Writing Center
+Don Kleinsmith Writing Center

 Adrian College's Writing Center, located in the Caine Student Center, is offered by the English Department.
-Trained consultants assist students with writing skills at any point during the writing process-not just final review.
+Trained consultants assist students with writing skills at any point during the writing process, not just final review.
 The Writing Center is open Monday through Friday, with limited hours on Sunday.
 Hours are posted at the Writing Center and provided to students through e-mail notification.

-The Bosio Math Lab
+Bosio Math Lab

 The Mathematics Department provides mathematics tutoring in the Bosio Math Lab, named after former Professor Cindy Bosio.
-Trained tutors and Mathematics faculty provide assistance.
-The Math Lab is located in Peelle 215 and is open both semesters, Monday through Friday, with some evening hours available.
-Hours are posted at the Math Lab and provided to students through e- mail notification.
+Trained tutors and Mathematics faculty provide assistance to students free of charge.
+The Math Lab is located in Peelle 215 and open both semesters, Monday through Friday, with some evening hours available.
+Hours are posted at the Math Lab and provided to students through email notification.

-The Statistical Resource Center
+Statistics Resource Center